ol-s-cloud/circle-core/GAP_ANALYSIS.md

    * Regular architecture reviews

 ## Conclusion
 The Circle Core Framework has made significant progress with its security-first approach, completing the security foundation and most of the core infrastructure components.
-The next phases should focus on developer experience, configuration management, and deployment tools to build a comprehensive platform that maintains the high security standards while being developer-friendly and operationally sound.
+With the configuration management system now complete, only deployment templates remain for Sprint 2.
+The next phases should focus on completing deployment templates, then moving on to developer experience, beginning with CLI tools and expanding documentation.